 "David was asked, "Goliath is so big, how can you win?

 David replied, "He is so big, how can I miss?"

 I will know your case.
 I will have some plan to move it in the direction you want it to go.
 I will give you the bad news up front.
 I will tell you my plan to solve the problem.

 3. I will be your attorney "and" counselor at law:

 I will give you the emotional support and guidance you need to hang in there when you need it most.
-Many people have a very unrealistic expectation of the "system" often fueled by rumors of people who claim they know something about the "system."
+Many people have a very unrealistic expectations of the "system" often fueled by rumors of people who claim they know something about the "system."
 Lawyer adverstising often inflates expectations as well.
 Anyone who promises you the easy answers has either not been in this business long enough to know what they are up against or they too are just giving you "The Run Around."
 Insurance companies are not in the business of paying claims.
-They are in the business of collecting premiums.
+They are in the business of collecting premiums and denying claims.
 Even "good" people who are simply trying to get better and back to work are thrown into the meat-grinder if they are unfortunate enough to cost an insurance company too much.
 Litigation is an emotionally draining experience.
-Hard on your self esteem, your self image and hard on your belief in the" system."
+Hard on your self esteem and your self image.
+Hard on your family and hard on your belief in the" system."
 It is also hard on your finances.
 There is more to "lawyering" than just being a good tactition.

 4. I will return your phone calls: